 Trying to be a good steward to the earth means minimizing your impact on the natural order of life.
-We do this in many ways, from driving a low emission car to choosing local foods at our supermarket.
-Another way to limit any negative influence on the earth is by gardening smart.
-Use safe, non-toxic herbicides, sustainable gardening practices and natural pesticides.
+We do this in many ways, from driving a low-emission car to choosing local foods at our supermarket.
+Another way to limit our negative influence on the earth is by gardening smart: use safe, non-toxic herbicides, sustainable gardening practices, and natural pesticides.
 Using castor oil in the garden can be part of good garden management without the potential side effects that commercial formulas may cause.
 Read on to learn more.

 What is Castor Oil?